babylonlabs-io/babylon-deployment/deployments/local/README.md

 ## Start paths

+The following commands will start a babylond chain locally with hardcoded ports.
+Stop any other running chain or docker container before start running commands.

 ### Babylon Export and Start with BTC Delegations

 Starts all the processes necessary to have a btc delegation active, stops the